Dick-a-Dick: Questions about Dick-a-Dick's life

 There are conflicting reports of the age of Dick-a-Dick and his date and place of death including the Australian Dictionary of Biography which lists 22 August 1886.
 While some sources give his date of death as 3 September 1870, there are several others which have him alive after this date.
 For example, a newspaper report from 1934 states that Dick-a-Dick was "about 50 years of age" when he was interviewed about his recollection of his tribe's meeting with European explorers MacPherson and Belcher in 1844.
-If that estimate was correct, it would mean the interview had taken place in the 1880s.
+If that estimate were correct, it would mean the interview had taken place in the 1880s.
 Additionally, in Cricket Walkabout, their book on the 1868 tour, Rex Harcourt and John Mulvaney state that he "probably died about the mid-1890s".

 Legacy

 A book based on Dick-a-Dick's rescue of the Duff children, Lost in the Bush, was published and remained on the Victorian school curriculum for many years.

 A plaque commemorating the role Dick-a-Dick played in the rescue of the children was erected near Mitre Rock, Nhill, Victoria.

 Dick-a-Dick's great-grandson William John Kennedy was a leading activist for Australian Aboriginal causes who was named "Male Elder of the Year" at the 2003 National NAIDOC Week Awards.